illinois

 A Tour of Fabyan Villa

-The four of us arrived at the forest preserve, parked the car and followed the steps leading up to the house, that sits on a hillside overlooking the Fox River.
+The four of us arrived at the forest preserve, parked the car and followed the steps leading up to the house, which sits on a hillside overlooking the Fox River.
 We purchased tickets ($10 per person) and met a docent from the Preservation Partners of Fox Valley (PPFV) outside who told us about the historic home.
-In 1907, the Fabyan’s commissioned architect Frank Lloyd Wright to enlarge and remodel the existing farmhouse in the Prairie style.
-Additions included the two-story south wing, which added symmetry to the dwelling's long, low cruciform shape, three projecting porches, wood-spindle screening and overhanging eaves which contribute to the horizontality of the overall design.
+In 1907, the Fabyans commissioned architect Frank Lloyd Wright to enlarge and remodel the existing farmhouse in the Prairie style.
+While it’s no Fallingwater or even Graycliff, it has its charms.

 Our tour began in the Fabyans’ reception room, which is paneled in dark walnut and furnished with Victorian-era wood and glass display cabinets, showcasing the couple’s memorabilia, taxidermy and Asian ephemera.
-Amongst the notable acquisitions on display are a white marble statue of Diana and the Lion (Intellect Dominating Force) by American sculptor Frank Edwin Elwell which stands in the dining room and was originally exhibited in the Palace of Fine Arts at the 1893 World's Columbian Exposition.
+Among the notable acquisitions on display are a white marble statue of Diana and the Lion (Intellect Dominating Force) by American sculptor Frank Edwin Elwell, which stands in the dining room and was originally exhibited in the Palace of Fine Arts at the 1893 World’s Columbian Exposition.
 There’s also a Japanese samurai suit and a vitrine filled with bodhisattva statuettes.

 On the back porch is a display case holding a mummy.
 Its body is wrapped in strips of linen and clutching what uncannily resembles an infant.
 Turns out the mummy is actually a forgery.
 In 1982, an expert examined the mummy, and an X-ray revealed it to be fabricated with nails, plywood, sawdust and a single bone inside the wrappings — and that bone came from a dog.
 Apparently, no one’s certain of its provenance or if the original owners knew it was a fake.
 One theory is that it may have been featured as a sideshow oddity or was an artifact purchased by Fabyan from the Field Museum.